History of the All-Ireland Senior Hurling Championship: 2013 — Clare emerge from the pack

-2014 to 2016 — The old firm: Kilkenny and Tipperary
+2014–2016

 2014 — An encore after the greatest final of them all

 On 7 September 2014, the Kilkenny-Tipperary hurling rivalry reached its apex with an All-Ireland final display that has come to be regarded as the greatest of all time.
 Both sides claimed 54 scores and just nine wides between them in a third successive drawn final.
 As early as the 10th minute, Kilkenny had a two-on-one situation but Colin Fennelly miscued as he attempted to funnel the ball through to brother Michael and the chance was lost.
 In the 42nd minute, Séamus Callanan’s shot was blocked after taking a pass from Lar Corbett and with 13 minutes remaining.
 Richie Hogan, with a haul of 0-06 from play, picked up the pieces to fire the Leinster champions into a four-point lead, 3-21 to 1-23.
 But back came Tipp from that four-point deficit, with Callanan and Paddy Stapleton reducing the deficit to just two.
 T. J. Reid’s 66th-minute free pushed Kilkenny three ahead again but scores from John O'Dwyer, sub Jason Forde and O’Dwyer again hauled Tipp level.
 As the game entered its final plays, there was time for one massive talking point.
 After Brian Hogan had a highly debatable free given against him, John O’Dwyer was given a chance to hand Tipp the victory with a 97-metre free.
 Hawk-Eye confirmed how close he had come to settling a titanic clash, which ended in a draw.

 The replay three weeks later was a very different game.
 From the start, Kilkenny went with man-marking roles on the Tipperary danger men.
 Richie Power struck the first goal in the 59th minute and younger brother John, one of three pre-match changes to the starting team, pounced from close range after Darren Gleeson pulled off a save to keep out a deflected Michael Fennelly effort.
 Tipperary battled valiantly all the way to the end, and when Séamus Callanan scored his second goal of the evening in the 69th minute, a grandstand finish looked certain.
 Colin Fennelly crowned Kilkenny’s win with the final score of the game as the clock ran out on Tipperary and Henry Shefflin secured a record-breaking 10th winners' medal.